-Minerals are lost when harmful plaques erode enamel, the protective outer layer of the teeth.
+Harmful plaques erode essential minerals and enamel, the protective outer layer of the teeth.
 Loss of enamel can eventually lead to tooth decay if left untreated.

 Fluoride helps to prevent erosion by making the enamel more resistant to acids and bacteria that are present in our mouth and our food.

-Fluoride can prevent cavities and actually reverse signs of tooth decay when it is caught early enough, for example, in children.
+Fluoride prevents cavities and reverses signs of tooth decay when caught early enough, for example, in children.

-Fluoride greatly improves the speed at which teeth remineralize.
-It is important to us that your teeth and enamel are properly protected and that you are aware of the reasons behind the fluoride treatments.
+It greatly improves the speed at which teeth remineralize.
+It protects your teeth and the tooth enamel.

 To keep teeth in good shape we provide fluoride treatments that can are a part of the regular cleanings.
 There are two options when it comes to picking a fluoride treatment:

 Topical fluoride treatments involve the direct application of fluoride to the teeth.
-One of our dentists or dental assistants will apply a gel fluoride to the teeth and let the teeth sit encased in the fluoride treatment for a few minutes.
+One of our dentists will apply a gel fluoride to the teeth and let them sit in the treatment for a few minutes.

-The patient will wear a mouthguard filled with the fluoride solution to be sure the teeth are properly covered with the treatment.
-Fluoride treatments normally do not take longer than a few minutes and a patient’s teeth are left feeling clean and healthy.
+You wear a mouthguard filled with the fluoride solution.
+Fluoride treatments normally do not take longer than a few minutes and a patient’s teeth feel clean and healthy after.

 Systemic fluoride treatments are also available to our patients.
 These are especially useful for clients with sensitive teeth, as the topical fluoride treatments can feel cold on the teeth.